Double-slit experiment in momentum space: Accessing the Coulomb phase

-{\em Accessing the Coulomb phase.} The two-slit interferometry in momentum space as proposed here provides direct access to a quantity which cannot be measured in the usual plane-wave scattering: the phase of the (complex) scattering amplitude, or more accurately, its dependence on the momentum transfer squared $t$.
+The two-slit interferometry in momentum space as proposed here provides direct access to a quantity which cannot be measured in the usual plane-wave scattering: the phase of the (complex) scattering amplitude, or more accurately, its dependence on the momentum transfer squared $t$.
 For elastic scattering of charged particles, this phase is known as the Coulomb phase.
 If we write the amplitude as ${\cal M} = |{\cal M}| e^{i\zeta}$, one obtains for ultrarelativistic same-sign charged particles \be \zeta = \zeta_0 + \alpha_{em} \ln (1/|t|)\,, \ee where $\zeta_0$ is the unobservable overall phase which depends on the infrared regularization.

-The Coulomb phase cannot be measured experimentally because it drops out of the plane-wave cross section.
-But it plays an important role in elastic scattering of charged hadrons.
-Its amplitude receives contributions from the strong and electromagnetic interactions, ${\cal M} = {\cal M}_s + {\cal M}_{em}$, which become interrelated at higher orders of the perturbation series.
+The overall phase of any scattering process cannot be measured experimentally because it drops out of the plane-wave cross section: $d\sigma \propto |{\cal M}|^2$.
+If the scattering is entirely due to electromagnetic interactions, this phase is equal to the Coulomb phase and is unobservable.
+However, the Coulomb phase does affect the elastic scattering of charged hadrons.
+Its amplitude receives contributions from the strong and electromagnetic interactions, ${\cal M} = {\cal M}_s + {\cal M}_{em}$, each coming with its own phase.
 Knowing the Coulomb phase as accurately as possible is needed to probe the large unknown strong phase via the interference between the strong and electromagnetic amplitudes.
-But the electromagnetic amplitude itself involves intermediate excited hadronic states, which further complicates its calculation.
-This issue sparked debates back in 1960's \cite{Bethe-1958,Rolnick-1966,rix-thaler-1966,islam-1967,solovyev-1966,west-yennie-1968}, and is still discussed today, in the context of elastic $pp/p\bar p$ and deep-inelastic scattering \cite{cahn-1982,selyugin-1999,kopeliovich-2001,prokudin-2002,dremin-2013}.
+The problem is complicated by the fact that the two contributions become interrelated at higher orders of the perturbation series.
+The strong amplitude receives multi-photon exchange corrections, and the electromagnetic amplitude involves intermediate excited hadronic states.
+These issues sparked debates back in 1960's \cite{Bethe-1958,Rolnick-1966,rix-thaler-1966,islam-1967,solovyev-1966,west-yennie-1968}, and are still discussed today, in the context of elastic $pp/p\bar p$ and deep-inelastic scattering \cite{cahn-1982,selyugin-1999,kopeliovich-2001,prokudin-2002,dremin-2013}.

 The two-slit interferometry in momentum space may lead to the first ever measurement of the $t$-dependence of the Coulomb phase.
 This occurs since the interference term in (\ref{M-generic-ab}) is sensitive to the phase difference, \be d\sigma_{int} \propto 2|{\cal M}_a||{\cal M}_b|\Re\left[c_a c_b^* e^{i(\zeta_a - \zeta_b)}\right]\,, \ee where $\zeta_a - \zeta_b \approx \alpha_{em} \ln(t_b/t_a)$.
 The extra phase difference between ${\cal M}_a$ and ${\cal M}_b$ distorts the interference pattern.
 The cross section acquires a new term proportional to $t_a-t_b \propto \sin(\phi_1' - \phi_K)$ and leads to the up-down asymmetric $\bK$-distribution, which is entirely due to the $t$-dependent Coulomb phase.
 The lower pane of Fig.~\ref{fig-K} shows this asymmetry for the same parameter set as before.
 Note that here, for the sake of illustration, the effect is greatly exaggerated by setting $\alpha_{em} = 10$.
 For physical $\alpha_{em}$, the effect is propostionally smaller, but it can be extracted from the experimentally measured cross section via asymmetry $A_{\perp} = \int d\sigma_{tw} \sin(\phi_1' - \phi_K)/ \int d\sigma_{tw}$.
 Our numerical calculations give $A_\perp = {\cal O}(10^{-4}\div10^{-3})$, whose smallness is mostly driven by the small $\alpha_{em}$.
 The exact value of $A_\perp$ strongly depends on the details of the initial state; by adjusting them, one can further optimize the sentisivity of this measurement to the Coulomb phase.